sammyrulez/ScalatraShiro/README.md

 If you just have a user/password based authentication a UserAuthServlet is provided by Scalatrashiro.
 Just register is in your bootstrap class and point to the login/logout routes

-If you have complex / custom authentication you can use Apache Shiro authentication api directly (https://shiro.apache.org/authentication.html#Authentication-Step1%3ACollecttheSubject%27sprincipalsandcredentials)
+If you have complex / custom authentication you can use [Apache Shiro authentication api!](https://shiro.apache.org/authentication.html#Authentication-Step1%3ACollecttheSubject%27sprincipalsandcredentials) directly

 ```scala